carlos-santiago-2017/InsideTheMachine/README.md

 Building on our previous,, three.step description of what goes on when a computer's **ALU** is commanded to add two numbers, we can modify it as follows.
 To execute an **add** instruction, the ALU must perform these steps:

-1. Obtain the two numbers to be added (the input operands= from two source registers.ç
+1. Obtain the two numbers to be added (the input operands= from two source registers.
 2. Add the numbers.
 3. Place the results back in a **destination register**